This delicious creamy spinach casserole with cheesy panko breadcrumbs is a great side dish to serve at the holidays or any occasion.

-My daughter always loved Boston Market’s creamed spinach, and I have tried to make it, but it’s just not the same.
-Instead, I experimented with a little cream in the spinach, and added a nice cheesy toasted bread crumb topping.
+My daughter always loved Boston Market's creamed spinach, and I have tried to make it, but it's just not the same.
+Instead, I tried to make my own creamed spinach recipe with a little heavy cream in the spinach and a nice cheesy toasted breadcrumb topping.

 Spinach Casserole with Cheesy Panko Bread Crumbs